security-code-scan/security-code-scan/website/installation.md

 * [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=JaroslavLobacevski.SecurityCodeScanVS2019).
 Use the link or open "Tools > Extensions and Updates..."
 Select "Online" in the tree on the left and search for SecurityCodeScan in the right upper field.
 Click "Download" and install.
 * [NuGet package](https://www.nuget.org/packages/SecurityCodeScan.VS2019/).
   * Right-click on the root item in your solution.
 Select "Manage NuGet Packages for Solution...".
 Select "Browse" on the top and search for Security Code Scan.
 Select project you want to install into and click "Install".
   * Another option is to install the package into all projects in a solution: use "Tools > NuGet Package Manager > Package Manager Console".
-Run the command `Get-Project -All | Install-Package SecurityCodeScan`.
+Run the command `Get-Project -All | Install-Package SecurityCodeScan.VS2019`.
 * [Stand-alone runner](https://www.nuget.org/packages/security-scan/).
 Install with `dotnet tool install --global security-scan` and run `security-scan /your/solution.sln`.
 For older .NET 4.x please use `security-scan4x.zip` from [GitHub Releases](https://github.com/security-code-scan/security-code-scan/releases).

 All three options or running SCS have their own advantages.